 Even though getting here had been quick and easy, about 100 meters into the route I was feeling downright bad.
 I couldn’t tell if it was the lack of sleep or food, but seeing the golf balls of ice already starting to hurl over our heads, I knew this was no time to be “feeling off”.
 I tore into my energy snack reserve and gulped down a few packets of caffeine and ginseng gels.
 I was back in action and ready to dodge the bullets of ice buzzing overhead.
 We continued.

 When in doubt, go left

-Following the route instructions of “when in doubt, go left”, we continued up and up, left and more left, moving through the spectacular pinnacles is rhyme ice.
+Following the route instructions of “when in doubt, go left”, we continued up and up, left and more left, moving through the spectacular pinnacles of rhyme ice.
 More ice came buzzing overhead, and our yells of “ice” became so common that Jess and I agreed to only yell out for chunks larger than the size of a baseball.
 We relied on our tiny reference map and intuition to keep us on the right trajectory (or “left trajectory”? …pun, shoot me), and we were only misled once!

 Drip, drip, drip

 Drip, drip, drip.
 I could see the rhyme melting from within.
 Part of my mind started to wonder “how the hell did this thing form?”, but it wasn’t at all the moment for my curiosity.
-If that thing collapsed with one of us under it, it would be the equivalent of being run over by a short bus…with spikes for an undercarriage.
+If that thing let loose with one of us under it, it would be the equivalent of being run over by a bus…with spikes for an undercarriage.
 I yelled back to Jessica to not pause for anything.